-As discussed in the introduction, in the helper gadget method we design protocols that go as follows: \begin{enumerate}\item Encode a mapping onto a helper gadget;\item Do a Hadamard test (Protocol \ref{prtl:hadamard}) on the helper gadget.
-This destroys the helper gadget.\end{enumerate} The helper gadget is used as a ``switch'' that controls whether the adversary could make use of the mapping.
-With the helper gadget, the honest server could implement the mapping; the problem is how to characterize the adversaries' view, assuming it wants to pass the Hadamard test with high probability. \paragraph{An intuitive discussion on Hadamard test} We need to formalize the intuition that
+In this section we analyze the switch gadget technique and how it affects the security properties of Protocol \ref{prtl:prerspv}.
+We have discussed the switch gadget technique briefly in the introduction; below we will review it and discuss its formal analysis.
+The basic lemma behind the switch gadget technique is given in Section \ref{sec:7.1q}, based on the notion of \emph{blinded oracle}.
+In Section \ref{sec:7.2q} we give several basic lemmas on RO-padded Hadamard test.
+The basic lemma behind the switch gadget technique is proved in Section \ref{sec:7.3q}.
+As discussed in the introduction, in the switch gadget technique we design protocols that go as follows: \begin{enumerate}\item Encode a mapping onto a switch gadget;\item Do a Hadamard test (Protocol \ref{prtl:hadamard}) on the switch gadget.
+This destroys the switch gadget.\end{enumerate} The switch gadget is used as a ``switch'' that controls whether the adversary could make use of the mapping.
+With the switch gadget, the honest server could implement the mapping; the problem is how to characterize the adversaries' view, assuming it wants to pass the Hadamard test with high probability. \paragraph{An intuitive discussion on Hadamard test} We need to formalize the intuition that

 As \cite{jiayu20} pointed out, passing the RO-padded Hadamard test implies the server could not do powerful things about $K$ from the post-test state.
 However the lemmas given in \cite{jiayu20} are not suitable for our purpose here.
-Here we give a lemma that captures the properties of RO-padded Hadamard test in terms of \emph{blinded oracle}.
+Here we give a lemma that captures the properties of RO-padded Hadamard test in terms of \emph{blinded oracle} (Section \ref{sec:3.3}).
 Our analysis of the RO-padded Hadamard test could also be of independent interest elsewhere.
-Suppose the Hadamard test is on key pair $K^{(\helper)}$ and initial state $\ket{\varphi}$.
+Suppose the Hadamard test is on key pair $K^{(\switch)}$ and initial state $\ket{\varphi}$.
 Suppose the post-test state is $\ket{\varphi^\prime}$.
-To formalize the intuition above, we consider a \emph{blinded oracle} $H^\prime$ where the entries in the form of $\{0,1\}^\kappa||K^{(\helper)}||\cdots$ are blinded.
+To formalize the intuition above, we consider a \emph{blinded oracle} $H^\prime$ where the entries in the form of $\{0,1\}^\kappa||K^{(\switch)}||\cdots$ are blinded.
 Then we will show, informally, if the test passes with high probability:

-More formally, for any efficient operator $D$ on the post-test state, define $D^\prime$ as the blinded version of $D$ where all the random oracle queries in $D$ are replaced by queries to $H^\prime$, there is (where $p$ is the failing probability of the Hadamard test):
+The formal statement goes roughly as follows.
+For any efficient operator $D$ on the post-test state, define $D^\prime$ as the blinded version of $D$ where all the random oracle queries in $D$ are replaced by queries to $H^\prime$, there is